toptensoftware/yazd/yaza.md

     error   "Unsupported machine"

 endif
 ~~~

-Important:  each branch of the `if` directive (even those that evaluate to false) must be syntactically correct YAZA code - if directives can't be used to "commment out" code.
+Important:  each branch of the `if` directive (even those that evaluate to false) must be syntactically correct  code - `if` directives can't be used to "commment out" code.

 ## PROC Directive

 The `PROC`/`ENDP` directives can be used to define a local symbol scope.

-In the following example, both functions have a local label `loop` which don't conflict because they're each within their own local `PROC` scope.
+In the following example, both functions have a local label `loop` that won't conflict because they're each within their own local `PROC` scope.

 ~~~
 DELAY1: PROC